DoruCheresdi/EdPlat/README.md

 /course/new -> page for creating new courses /assignment/new -> page containing the form for creating new assignments, GET request must contain courseId attribute

 Currently allows users to access course materials, submit assignments.

+# Authorization
+Currently there are the following authorities:
+"course-{course.id}-owner" - the user is authorized to create/delete assignments for the course and to the all the submissions, can also accept enrollment requests
+"course-{course.id}-enrolled" - the user is enrolled in the course, being able to submit and delete submissions for the assignments.